Stay Toasty with the Waffle Knit Stitch

 Row 4: Purl across the row.

 Repeat these 4 rows until you have reached the desired length.

 You may see variations on the waffle stitch.
-Some knitters like to make the waffle design larger, perhaps changing Row to P2, k3.
+Some knitters like to make the waffle design larger, perhaps changing Row 1 to a K2, p3 repeat and changing Row 2 to a P2, k3 repeat.
 Other knitters like to do a slip-stitch pattern of the waffle stitch that is a bit more textured and works well with two colors.
 (See the Waffle Stitch Pullover below for an example of that type of waffle stitch.)

 Waffle knit stitch patterns & projects